-Linda Rossetti is a business leader, Harvard MBA, and pioneering researcher who has dedicated her career to advancing our understanding of personal and organizational transformation.
+I am a business leader, Harvard MBA, and pioneering researcher who has dedicated my career to advancing our understanding of personal and organizational transformation.

-I look forward to welcoming you to this community and celebrating with you as you bring a new lens to disruption.
+I look forward to welcoming you to this new conversation and to cheering you on as you respond differently to moments of upheaval and unlock your own unique power.

 “This process has touched my life tremendously.
 The work gave me the courage to overcome my fears and take the plunge into a new and exciting world.”